Betterment Review 2021: Is This The Best Robo Advisor?

 Acorns Family: Acorns Invest, Acorns Found Money, Acorns Later, Acorns Spend, and Acorns Early

 Each service tier has its own pricing model and unique features, which we will discuss later on.

 At $1 per month you can direct your spare change automatically into an investment portfolio through the feature Acorns Invest and earn cash back through Acorns Found Money.

 In addition, you have the opportunity to earn bonus investments from over 350 Found Money partners.
 You don't have access to the Acorns Spend checking account/debit card or the retirement account.

-With Acorns Personal, you can unlock all of the other features that Acorns has to offer in addition to receiving the same benefits as Acorns Lite.
+With Acorns Personal, you can unlock most of the other features that Acorns has to offer in addition to receiving the same benefits as Acorns Lite.
 At $3 a month, Acorns says this is their most popular subscription.

 With this plan, you get the investment account, retirement account and the checking account.

 With this platform, you'll get all of the bells and whistles that Acorns offers to their users.
 This includes all of the features of the Acorns Personal plan as well as Acorns Early.

 With Acorns Early, you can start planning for future generations and investing on their behalf.